 Copley offers curbside testing.
-To be tested, your primary care provider must order the test for you and schedule a time for you to be tested.
-No testing can be done without a provider order and scheduled appointment.
+To be tested, you must get an order from your provider and then schedule an appointment by calling 888-8888.
+No testing can be done without an order or an appointment.

 There is no out-of-pocket cost to patients for COVID-19 testing.

 Should I be concerned about COVID-19 (the Coronovirus) in our community?

 As with any illness, COVID-19 is cause for concern

 However, it is not a cause for anxiety or panic

 COVID-19 has reached Vermont, but your local and state health officials and providers are prepared.
 Copley is taking every precaution to ensure the safety of our patients and staff